-1. Candidates must deeply understand and reflect on their content and pedagogy.
+1. Candidates must deeply understand and reflect on student learning, the content of their subject matter and effective pedagogical practices.

-Unpacking content and pedagogy.
+Unpacking student learning, subject-matter and pedagogy.

-Both content and pedagogy are complex ideas that candidates come to understand more deeply as a result of participating in UNI's Educator Preparation Program.
+Learning, content and pedagogy are complex ideas that candidates come to understand more deeply as a result of participating in UNI's Educator Preparation Program.
 For example, most candidates enter the program thinking of content solely as the subject matter they will teach (e.g., mathematics, reading, science, art, music, etc.), and they are right to assume that a deep understanding of this kind of content is an important factor in good teaching (cf. Osborne, Simon & Collins, 2003; Turner-Bisset, 1999).
 However, these same candidates are often relatively unaware of a more specialized kind of content that Shulman (1987) and others (e.g., Ball, Thames & Phelps, 2008) describe as pedagogical content knowledge-a knowledge that informs how content is taught and learned.
 A major part of what candidates learn in this program is that their "content" is a vitally important, complex network of subject-matter and pedagogical content knowledge that fundamentally affects their daily practice as educators.